We are always looking for new volunteering teams to join us. Many questions can be answered in our Volunteers section on the website.

-We all know we each have the best dog in the world, but here at Therapy Dogs Nationwide, we need dogs that are extra special.
+We all know we each have the best dog in the world, but at Therapy Dogs Nationwide, we need dogs that are extra special.
 We are looking for sociable dogs with a sound temperament.

 TDN dogs need to be under the owner’s control at all times, without relying on the use of training or behaviour correction aids.

-TDN dogs have to accept being patted, often vigorously, by patients or clients.
-They need to not be overly worried about having their paws, ears, or tail handled by a stranger.
+TDN dogs have to accept being patted, often vigorously by patients or clients.
+They need to not be overly worried about having their paws, ears or tail handled by a stranger.
 The assessor will check that the dog’s nails are trimmed short and you should keep the nails short at all times.

 Patients and clients love to be able to give their TDN dog a food treat.
-It is important that they do not snatch it because some patients, such as older people have very fragile skin.
+It is important that they do not snatch it because some patients, such as older patients have very fragile skin.

 TDN dogs have to encounter lots of new and unexpected stimuli – they should not be overly fearful of this and recover quickly.